-- c.
-The Dischargers provided notice at least ten days before the date of the bypass.
-With its Report of Waste Discharge, CMSA notified the Regional Water Board of the need to blend when peak wet weather flows exceed 30 MGD. - 4.
-Discharge Prohibition III.D (Average dry weather effluent flow in excess of 10 MGD): This prohibition is based on the treatment plant's design treatment capacity (i.e., the historic and tested reliability of the treatment plant).
-Exceeding the average dry weather flow design capacity of 10 MGD could lower the plant's reliability with respect to complying with this Order's requirements. - 5.
-Discharge Prohibition III.E (Sanitary sewer overflows): This prohibition is based on Basin Plan Table 4-1 (Discharge Prohibition 15) and the CWA, which prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
-Publicly-owned treatment works must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311[b][1][B and C]).
-A sanitary sewer overflow that results in a surface water discharge of raw sewage or wastewater not meeting this Order's effluent limitations is therefore prohibited under the CWA and the Basin Plan.
-(See Fact Sheet section VI.C.4.b.)
+- 2. Discharge Prohibition III.B (No bypass to waters of United States): This prohibition is based on 40 C.F.R. section 122.41(m) (see Attachment D section I.G). - 3.
+Discharge Prohibition III.C (No discharge without initial dilution of at least 34:1 as modeled): The water quality-based effluent limitations in this Order are based on the mixing zones and dilution credits explained in Fact Sheet section IV.C.4.
+This prohibition is necessary to ensure that this Order's effluent limitations remain protective of water quality. - 4.
+Discharge Prohibition III.D (No average dry weather flow in excess of 29 MGD): This Order prohibits average dry weather influent flows greater than the plant's design average dry weather treatment capacity (i.e., its historical and tested treatment reliability) of 29 MGD.
+Exceeding this flow could result in lower treatment reliability and greater potential to violate water quality requirements. - 5.
+Discharge Prohibition III.E (No sanitary sewer overflows to waters of the United States): Basin Plan Table 4-1, Discharge Prohibition 15, and the CWA prohibit the discharge of wastewater to surface waters, except as authorized under an NPDES permit.
+POTWs must achieve secondary treatment at a minimum and any more stringent limitations necessary to meet water quality standards (33 U.S.C. § 1311(b)(1)(B) and (C)).
+A sanitary sewer overflow that results in the discharge of raw sewage or wastewater not meeting this Order's effluent limitations to waters of the United States is therefore prohibited under the Basin Plan and the CWA.